 On the other hand, you may choose to reach for a cold compress when you first notice that cystic pimples pop up.

-Cold compresses can help decrease inflammation and can also provide some pain relief due to the numbing effect they can provide which can make them a great home remedy.
+Cold compresses can help decrease inflammation and can also provide some pain relief to these sores due to the numbing effect they can provide which can make them a great home remedy.

-If you decide to try a cold compress, wrap an ice cube in a clean paper towel.
+If you decide to try a cold compress, wrap an ice cube or an ice pack in a clean paper towel.

 Gently hold the ice cube wrapped in a clean paper towel to the skin where your cystic pimple is located for 2-3 minutes at a time, taking a minute break when needed.

 You can repeat this up to 3 times per day as needed!

 6. Try a topical antibiotic

 You may consider trying a topical antibiotic to help get rid of your newest cystic pimple.

 Topical creams can help fight off bacteria that could be contributing to your cystic pimples.

 The most common prescription topical antibiotic prescribed for acne is clindamycin gel.